The Beach Boys' unreleased and bootleg recordings: 2012 copyright extension

 In 2012, a new European Union copyright law was passed which extended the copyright of songs to 70 years, but only for recordings that were published within 50 years after they were made.
-In order to prevent recordings made by 1960s artists from legally entering the public domain, many new rarities compilations were issued by record labels.
+To prevent recordings made by 1960s artists from legally entering the public domain, many new rarities compilations were issued by record labels.
 For the Beach Boys, this began with the digitally exclusive release The Big Beat 1963 (2013).

 Unreleased albums

 Smile (1966–1967)

 Smile is an unfinished album that was abandoned in 1967.
 A large portion of the recordings were released on Good Vibrations: Thirty Years of the Beach Boys (1993) and The Smile Sessions (2011).

 Lei'd in Hawaii (1967)

 Lei'd in Hawaii is a live album recorded in August and September 1967.
 In 2017, the album was included in the compilation 1967 – Sunshine Tomorrow.

 1975 Beach Boys/Chicago tour live album

 In 1975, Chicago and the Beach Boys performed together on a joint summer tour.
 These performances were recorded for a potential live album, but one never materialized.